Peraton has lit up the GovCon news feed with two major acquisitions in the past few months.

 What does Perspecta bring to Peraton?

-As we noted in our 2017 blog on Perspecta, and in our March 2020 Perspecta Update, the Navy has been a huge part the company’s revenue.
+As we noted in our 2017 blog on Perspecta, and in our March 2020 Perspecta Update, the Navy had been a huge part the company’s revenue.
 Note the past tense.
 The expiration of the $3.5 billion Next Generation Enterprise Network (NGEN) contract and the loss of the two NGEN Recompete components to Leidos and HP respectively mean that the company’s Navy revenue has little life remaining.
+Editorial note: They have had a long transition even after the loss.

 The bulk of Perspecta’s CMS portfolio falls under the CMS Virtual Data Center Prime (VDCP) contract, under which the company has received $1.5 billion in prime task order work for data hosting and infrastructure services.